Moving House Etiquette

 Can I Leave Rubbish When Moving House?

 It’s important to be considerate of the new homeowners when moving out.
 If you have any rubbish lying around, take the time to remove it.
-Whether it means taking a couple of trips to the dump, hiring a skip to get rid of unwanted furniture and boxes or simply asking a neighbour to keep a bagful until bin-day arrives; it’s always better to be kind.
+Whether it means taking a couple of trips to the dump, hiring a skip or asking a neighbour to keep a bagful until bin-day arrives; it’s always better to be kind.

 Don’t forget to read your contract thoroughly before moving as many will often specify that the house must be clean and cleared before the new owners move in.
 If this doesn’t occur, the buyers can request you to remove any remaining rubbish.
 Leaving a bag or two in the wheelie bin might be acceptable if it’s not long until the rubbish collection day.